The Amazon rainforest is on fire: What we know and how you can help

 How many fires are burning?

-In a 48-hour period, leading up to Aug.
-22, there were more than 2,500 active fires in the Brazilian rainforest, the BBC reported Friday.

-You can see the smoke from space.
+Smoke from the fires was visible from space.
 The European Union Earth Observation Program's Sentinel satellites captured images of "significant amounts of smoke" over Amazonas, Rondonia and other areas.
 NASA has been monitoring the fires.
 Over the past week, satellites from the EU and NASA have been tweeting images of the smoke on social media.

 The skies blackened over San Paulo, Brazil, for an hour Aug.
 19 after a cold front caused winds to shift and carry smoke from about 1,700 miles away.
 On Friday, Telesur TV reported that smoke from the fires could be seen in Argentina.